gotsuliak/plsql_samples/README.md

 # plsql_samples
 Scripts
-Just testing how to save my code at GitHub
+Just testing how to save my sql or pl/sql code at GitHub